locusrobotics/catkin_virtualenv/README.md

 This project allows you to lock dependencies by leveraging `pip-compile`.
 This is optional, but will prevent your python projects from spontaneously combusting in the future!

-Instead of managing a `requirements.txt file`, you will manage a `requirements.in` file, and catkin_virtualenv will generate the `requirements.txt` file for you upon build.
+Instead of managing a `requirements.txt` file, you will manage a `requirements.in` file, and catkin_virtualenv will generate the `requirements.txt` file for you upon build.

 Create a `requirements.in` file and populate it manually with your package's requirements.
 For example: